-I enjoy going out to eat.
-It’s my favorite thing with my family and friends.
-But here are a few suggestions to keep your weight on track.
-With some simple strategies, preparation and a bit of discipline, dinner out or at a friend’s house can be an enjoyable-and diet friendly- experience!
+I enjoy going out to eat – it’s my favorite thing with my family and friends!
+But dining out isn’t always diet-friendly, so here are a few suggestions to keep your weight on track.
+With some simple strategies, preparation and a bit of discipline, dinner out or at a friend’s house can be an enjoyable experience – and you can still keep your healthy goals on track!
 Here are a few ideas on how to strike a balance.
 You can do it!

 1. Pick and choose.
 When dinner is served, focus on veggie dishes, salads, and meats.
 Politely pass on anything that’s smothered in sauces, cream, or mayo.
 If you do decide to indulge in a rich entrée or a dessert, stick with a single, sensible portion.